-The combination of your final Matric marks determines the outcome of your APS.
-Each university in South Africa essentially have their own method of calculating the APS score – and Unisa is no different.
+Your final Matric marks determine your APS.
+Each South African university essentially has their own method of calculating the APS, and UNISA is no different.

-With Unisa, applicants would not only need to have the right APS but also need to match or better the specific admission requirements in order to qualify for a particular qualification.
+With UNISA, applicants not only need to have the right APS, but they also need to match or better the specific admission requirements in order to qualify for a particular field of study.

 How Do I Calculate My APS?

 Breaking down the calculation of your APS is quite simple.
 When students receive their final exam marks, it usually comes in the form of percentages or a grade symbol (A, B, C, etc).

 Using the final Matric marks, students who want to apply at UNISA can determine their APS score by use of the following chart:

-Each final Matric exam mark gives you a point (depending on the percentage).
-Tallying up the points will give students their APS score.
+Each final Matric mark gives you a certain number of points (depending on the percentage).
+Tallying up the points will give students their APS.
 Alongside the APS, students would also have to meet the basic subject requirements in order to do a qualification.

 For example, the Bachelor of Commerce in Marketing Management undergraduate degree has an APS of 21.
 Additionally, students would have to have at least the following in order to qualify:

-- 50% in the language of teaching and learning as well as at least 50% in Mathematics (National Senior Certificate w/degree endorsement);
+- 50% in the language of teaching and learning as well as at least 50% in Mathematics (National Senior Certificate with degree endorsement)

-- A D on Higher Grade or C on Standard Grade in the language of teaching and learning as well as Mathematics (Senior Certificate w/matric exemption).
+- D symbol on Higher Grade or C symbol on Standard Grade in the language of teaching and learning as well as Mathematics (Senior Certificate with matric exemption).